 Sammy Davis Jr. expressed an interest in playing Bill, the candy store owner, but the film-makers deemed it as too kitschy and declined.
+Furthermore, Mel Stuart didn't like the idea because he felt that the presence of a big star in the candy store scene would break the reality.
 Nevertheless, the candy store song, "The Candyman", became a staple of Davis' stage show for many years.

-In the "Candy Man" scene in the candy store, shortly after Bill dispenses the sodas from the soda fountain, he flips open a pass-through on the counter and it hits a little girl under the chin, knocking her head back.
+In the "Candy Man" scene in the candy store, shortly after Bill dispenses the sodas from the soda fountain, he flips open a pass-through on the counter.
+It is this door that hits a little girl under the chin, knocking her head back.

 A number of the objects and plants in the Chocolate Room really were edible, including the giant lollipops.
 In the featurette Pure Imagination: The Story of 'Willy Wonka and the Chocolate Factory' (2001), Gene Wilder mentions that "about a third" of the stuff in the Chocolate Room was edible.
 However, the cup that Wilder took a bite out of at the end of the "Pure Imagination" song, was not actually edible.